48 pages • 1 hour read

-As Long as the Lemon Trees Grow (2022) is a contemporary YA novel by Zoulfa Katouh, which includes speculative and historical elements based on real events.
+As Long as the Lemon Trees Grow (2022) is a contemporary YA novel by Zoulfa Katouh that includes speculative, historical, and romance elements based on real events and is often classified under magical realism.
 The story follows Salama Kassab, an 18-year-old pharmacy student living in Homs, Syria, during the Syrian Revolution.
 She works tirelessly at a hospital to save lives.
 Amid the chaos, Salama loses family and faces the agonizing decision of whether to stay and help her country or embark on a dangerous journey to seek refuge in Germany to save her pregnant sister-in-law.
 Guided by her imagined companion, Khawf (Arabic for “fear”), she navigates the challenges of war, loss, shifting morality, and love.
 Among other accolades, As Long as the Lemon Trees Grow was a British Book Award Nominee for Discover (2023) and a Goodreads Choice Award Nominee for Young Adult Fiction (2022).

 This guide is based on the 2022 Kindle e-book edition published by Little, Brown and Company.